Written by: Ali Miletic

 Equine Herpes Myeloencephalopathy (EHM) is an alternative name for a neurologic disease associated with Equine Herpes Virus (EHV).
 There are multiple herpes viruses with which horses can be infected; however, EHV-1 and EHV-4 are the most common.
 Both viruses are prevalent in horses worldwide, and both cause initial upper respiratory infections.
 It is easily contagious horse-to-horse and spreads via aerosol (sneezing, nose-to-nose contact).
 Clinical symptoms including fever, depression, nasal discharge, and inappetence are indicators of EHV infection.

-Strains and Signs
+Strains and Signs of EHM

 Where the two strains differ, however, is the manifestations of the virus beyond the initial infection.
 EHV-4 is more common in weanlings and yearlings (think breeding farms or racetracks) but can affect a horse of any age.
 Symptoms rarely go beyond a snotty nose and mild-to-moderate fever.
 This is, of course, dependent on immune and/or pregnancy status of the horse and viral strain of EHV-4.